Chicago South Side

-With the black community growing, Auburn Gresham later became a large neighborhood with a majority African-American population, decades before the 2000s.
+With the black community growing, Auburn Gresham would eventually become a large African-American community.

 South Side Chicago Neighborhoods: 95th Street

-The small stretch of 95th Street was once home to gang affiliations like the Cobra Stones, Disciples, Racketeers, and Imphs, with the most known area being Princeton Park, which has been well known since the 1960s.
+95th Street was once home to South Side Chicago gangs like the Cobra Stones, Disciples, Racketeers, and Imphs as the most known area has always Princeton Park, also known as the Lowden housing projects.

 As people were moving from southern states like Mississippi or Tennessee, one of the first areas that they were able to live in was around 95th and Halsted.

-95th Street might not be as active as other neighborhoods in the city, but with blocks like Nateville and Rack City, this South Side community is similar in many ways.
+95th Street might not be as active as other areas of the Chicago South Side ghetto, but with blocks like Nateville and Rack City this South Side community is similar in many ways.